build-week-ft-water-my-plants-4/back-end/README.md

 [GET] /api/users/:id - gets the user of the specified id

 [POST] /api/users - creates a new user
 DO NOT USE THIS ENDPOINT, USE [POST] /auth/register INSTEAD!
+PASSWORDS DO NOT ENCRYPT THROUGH THIS ENDPOINT

-[PUT] /api/users/:id - updates the user of the specified id (WORK IN PROGRESS) DO NOT USE THIS ENDPOINT YET, I forgot to make the updated password encrypt, so this will probably break the user and they will not be able to log in
+[PUT] /api/users/:id - updates the user of the specified id Password now encrypts properly!

 [DELETE] /api/users/:id - deletes the user of the specified id Safe to use.
 Does not reopen the id.
 The id of newly created users will skip the id numbers of deleted users.